yunielrc/bash-scripts/src/packages/reconnect-nauta/README.md

 ## Usage

-This bot run in background by cron, you don't need todo anything.
+This bot runs in the background by cron, you don't need to do anything.

 To see the logs, run the command below: